jugechengzi/Rationalization-DR/Readme.md

 # DR: Decoupled Rationalization
 This repo contains Pytorch implementation of [Decoupled Rationalization with Asymmetric Learning Rates: A Flexible Lipschitz Restraint (KDD 2023)](https://dl.acm.org/doi/abs/10.1145/3580305.3599299).

+**If the code has any bugs, please open an issue.
+We will be grateful for your help.**

 **The bibtex in Google Scholar is incorrect, please use the citation we provide below.**

 **We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-DR/edit/main/tips.pdf)**